Controversial new probate fees approved

-The Government has announced changes to probate fees which means some will pay almost £6,000 more.
+The Government has confirmed changes to probate fees, which means some will pay almost £6,000 more.

 What is probate?